mboyea/resume/README.md

 Matthew Boyea Resume
 ===
-A visually pleasing resume document written with Markdown & LaTeX
+A visually pleasing resume document written using Pandoc + Markdown + LaTeX + Makefile
 ---
 This resume uses [Pandoc] to convert a set of hybrid [Markdown]/[LaTeX] documents into a PDF output.
 Markdown is used to minimize boilerplate while writing content, and LaTeX is used to enable the best possible control over document styles.
 The build process is contained in a simple [Makefile] for ease-of-use.
 * Changes in document formatting are easy to implement (Pandoc natively supports the ability to input and output [many popular formats](https://pandoc.org/MANUAL.html#options) including .docx, .pptx, .tex, .pdf, .html, and .json; plus it supports any other format through custom Lua plugins).